Marginally trapped submanifolds in Lorentzian space forms and in the Lorentzian product of a space form by the real line: Introduction

 \section{Introduction}

-Let $\s$ be a submanifold of a pseudo-Riemannian manifold $({\cal N},g).$ In the induced metric on $\s$ is non-degenerate, one may define its mean curvature $\vec{H},$ a normal vector field along $S.$ We shall say that $S$ is \em marginally trapped \em if $\vec{H}$ is a null vector, i.e.\ $g(\vec{H},\vec{H})$ vanishes identically.\footnote{Some authors call such submanifolds \em quasi-minimal \em or \em pseudo-minimal. \em} Of course this may happen only if $\s$ has codimension greater than two and if the induced metric on the normal bundle is indefinite.
+Let $\s$ be a submanifold of a pseudo-Riemannian manifold $({\cal N},g).$ If the induced metric on $\s$ is non-degenerate, one may define its mean curvature $\vec{H},$ a normal vector field along $\s.$ We shall say that $\s$ is \em marginally trapped \em if $\vec{H}$ is a null vector, i.e.\ $g(\vec{H},\vec{H})$ vanishes identically.\footnote{Some authors call such submanifolds \em quasi-minimal \em or \em pseudo-minimal. \em} Of course this may happen only if $\s$ has codimension greater than two and if the induced metric on the normal bundle is indefinite.

 The case of a spacelike surface $\s$ of a four-dimensional Lorentzian manifold $({\cal N},g)$ is the most interesting because of its physical interpretation in the setting of General Relativity: marginally outer trapped surfaces (MOTS) play a fundamental role in the study of black holes and spacetime singularities (\cite{Pe},\cite{CGP}).
 Despite their physical relevance and the fact that marginally trapped is the most natural curvature condition which is purely pseudo-Riemannian, these submanifolds are still not very well understood.
-Recently, the classification of marginally trapped surfaces satisfying several additional properties, such as being Lagrangian (\cite{CD}), isotropic (\cite{CFG}), having flat normal bundle (\cite{AGM}), constant curvature (\cite{Ch}) or positive relative nullity (\cite{CVdV},\cite{VdV}), has been done.
+After a seminal paper (\cite{Ro}) where marginally trapped submanifolds are called \em semi-minimal, \em there have been recent work on the classification of marginally trapped surfaces satisfying several additional properties, such as being Lagrangian (\cite{CD}), isotropic (\cite{CFG}), having flat normal bundle (\cite{AGM}), constant curvature (\cite{Ch}) or positive relative nullity (\cite{CVdV},\cite{VdV}).
 On the other hand, in \cite{Pa} (see also \cite{APa}) a very interesting minimization property has been discovered concerning marginally trapped surfaces: a minimal spacelike surface of Minkowski space $\R^4_1$, although it is unstable, minimizes the area among marginally trapped surfaces satisfying a natural boundary data.

 The purpose of this paper is to give local, explicit representation formulas for $n$-dimensional marginally trapped submanifolds in some of the simplest Lorentzian manifolds: the Minkowski space $\R^{n+2}_1,$ the non-flat Lorentzian spaces forms, i.e.\ the de Sitter space $d\S^{n+2}$ and the anti de Sitter space $Ad\S^{n+2},$ and finally the Lorentzian products $\S^{n+1} \times \R$ and $\H^{n+1} \times \R$ of the sphere and the hyperbolic space by the real line.